dannybc98/1st-milestone-project-Danny/README.md

 #### Navigation links:

 The website features navigation buttons on each page, allowing easy access to the Home, Things To Do, and Travel Info sections.
-The active page is highlighted, providing users with clear navigation feedback.
+The buttons have the hover effect, providing users with clear navigation feedback.

 ![Navigation buttons](assets/images/navigation.png)